STAT545-UBC-hw-2018-19/hw02-Caroline-Seip/hw02-Caroline-Seip.md

     ## [1] 59.47444

+The mean life expectancy is 59.47 years.

-To see the spread you can use the range function
+To see the spread of each variable individually we can use the 'range' function:

 ``` r
 range(gapminder$lifeExp)